 - Describe your current job.
 Include where you work, what you do, and how long you've worked there. - State your income (gross and net amounts). - State all deductions that are taken from your salary or wages. - Describe benefits such as health insurance, accident insurance, or life insurance; and state whether those benefits can be changed to a non-group plan in the event of loss of employment. - Describe any retirement plans you own or contribute to. - Describe your prospects for continued employment (for example, whether your company is conducting layoffs or you plan to change jobs). - 3.
 Work History and Skills: Describe your past jobs, education, training, and any skills that might help you find work. - 4.
 Other Income: Provide information about any money you get from sources other than your job. - 5.
-Assets: List everything you own, where it came from (if you bought it together or got it as a gift), how much it's worth now, and if you could sell it.
+Anything Else: Include anything else you think is important for the case.